Statistical Properties of Sanitized Results from Differentially Private Laplace Mechanism with Univariate Bounding Constraints: Preliminaries

-DP is defined as follows \citep{dwork2006,dwork2006calibrating}: a sanitization/perturbation algorithm $\R$ is $\epsilon$-differentially private if for all data sets $(\x,\x')$ that is $\delta(\x,\x')=1$ and all possible result subset $Q$ to a query $q$, $\left|\log\left(\frac{\Pr(\R(q(\x)) \in Q)}{\Pr(\R(q(\x'))\in Q)} \right)\right|\le\epsilon,$ where $\delta(\x,\x')=1$ denotes that data $\x'$ differs from $\x$ by only one individual, and $\epsilon>0$ is the privacy budget parameter.
-Query $q$ is a function operated on a data set, which is used exchangeably with statistic $\s$ in this discussion.
-Under DP, the probabilities of obtaining the same query result from $\x$ and $\x'$ after sanitization via $\R$ are about the same -- the ratio between which is bounded within $(e^{-\epsilon}, e^{\epsilon})$ -- a neighborhood around 1.
-DP guarantees individual privacy protection at a given $\epsilon$ since the chance a participant in the data set will be identified based on query results sanitized via $\R$ is very low given that the query results are about the same with or without that individual in the data set.
-DP provides a robust and powerful model against privacy attacks in the sense that it does not make assumptions on the background knowledge or the behavior on data intruders. $\epsilon$ can be used as a tuning parameter -- the smaller $\epsilon$ is, the more protection there is on the released data via $\R$.
-In addition to the $\epsilon$-DP, there are softer versions of DP, including the $(\epsilon,\delta)$-approximate DP (aDP) \citep{dwork2006delta}, the $(\epsilon,\delta)$-probabilistic DP (pDP) \citep{onthemap}, the $(\epsilon,\delta)$ random DP (rDP) \citep{randomDP}, and the $(\epsilon,\tau)$-concentrated DP (cDP) \citep{cPD}.
+There also exist softer versions to the pure $\epsilon$-DP that include the $(\epsilon,\delta)$-approximate differential privacy (aDP) \citep{dwork2006delta}, the $(\epsilon,\delta)$-probabilistic DP (pDP) \citep{onthemap}, the $(\epsilon,\delta)$ random differential privacy (rDP) \citep{randomDP}, and the $(\epsilon,\tau)$-concentrated differential privacy (cDP) \citep{cPD}.
 In all the relaxed versions, one additional parameter is employed to characterize the amount of relaxation on top of the privacy budget $\epsilon$.
 In $(\epsilon,\delta)$-aDP, $\Pr(\R( q(\x)) \in Q)\le e^{\epsilon}\Pr(\R( q(\x))\in Q) + \delta$.
-A sanitization algorithm satisfies $(\epsilon,\delta)$-pDP if the probability of generating an output belonging to the disclosure set is bounded below $\delta$, where the disclosure set contains all the possible outputs that leak information for a given privacy tolerance $\epsilon$.
+A sanitization algorithm satisfies $(\epsilon,\delta)$-probabilistic differential privacy (pDP) if the probability of generating an output belonging to the disclosure set is bounded below $\delta$, where the disclosure set contains all the possible outputs that leak information for a given privacy tolerance $\epsilon$.
 The $(\epsilon,\delta)$-rDP is also a probabilistic relaxation of DP; but it differs from $(\epsilon,\delta)$-pDP in that the probabilistic relaxation is with respect to the generation of the data while it is with respect to the sanitizer in the $(\epsilon,\delta)$-pDP.
 The $(\epsilon,\tau)$-cDP, similar to the $(\epsilon,\delta)$-pDP, relaxes the satisfaction of DP with respect to the sanitizer, and ensures that the expected privacy cost is $\epsilon$ and (Prob(the actual cost $>\epsilon$)$>a$) is bounded by $e^{-(a/\tau)^2/2}$.